 Permanent life insurance Taxable investments (e.g., mutual funds, stocks, etc.) Qualified plan/ traditional IRA Roth IRA Municipal bonds

 Tax-favored withdrawals Yes No No Yes Yes

 Tax-deferred accumulation Yes No Yes Yes Yes

-Tax-free death benefit Yes 2 No No No No
+Income tax-free death benefit Yes 3 No No No No

-Unrestricted access and no penalties No 3 Yes No No Yes
+Unrestricted access and no penalties No 4 Yes No No Yes

-Contribution limits No 4 No Yes Yes No
+Contribution limits No 5 No Yes Yes No

-Cost of insurance charges Yes No 5 No No No
+Cost of insurance charges Yes No 6 No No No

-Act today!
+Act today

-As you can see, permanent life insurance can play a key role in your asset portfolio because of its tax advantages, flexibility and - most importantly - the financial protection it gives your loved ones when they need it most.
-Talk to your financial professional today about how you can leverage permanent life insurance to help you "go the distance" and achieve your long-term financial goals.
+Permanent life insurance can play a key role in your asset portfolio because of its income tax advantages, flexibility and - most importantly - the financial protection it gives your loved ones when they need it the most.
+Talk to your financial professional today about how you can leverage permanent life insurance to help you achieve your long-term financial goals.